Kevinwochan/Fuzzer/writeup.md

 XML2 - Buffer Overflow - segementation fault when large strings with cyclic characters were inserted into every field given in the input text file which may have overflowed the buffer storing that input, thus overwriting important values in the registers on the stack and causing a crash in the program.

-XML3 - Buffer Overflow - segmentation fault when more than 1 million lines were sent to the binary which may have overflowed the buffer storing that input, thus overwriting important values in the registers on the stack and causing a crash in the program.
+XML3 - Buffer Overflow - ?????
+TODO: our fuzzer doesn't find this yet ????? - segmentation fault when more than 1 million lines were sent to the binary which may have overflowed the buffer storing that input, thus overwriting important values in the registers on the stack and causing a crash in the program.

 Plaintext1 - Buffer Overflow - segmentation fault when any character was appended onto the original input which may have overflowed the buffer storing that input, thus overwriting important values in the registers on the stack and causing a crash in the program.

-Plaintext2 - ???????????????????
+Plaintext2 - Integer Overflow - ?????
+TODO: our fuzzer doesn't find this yet ?????? -

 Plaintext3 - Random Byte flip - segmentation fault was triggered after flipping random bytes after "JPG" characters.
 This may have resulted in sending characters in which the binary is unable to read which then crashed the program such as inserting non-ascii or special characters.